 - Preheat the oven to 350 degrees F. Line cookie sheets with parchment paper or spray with nonstick spray.

-- In a large bowl, combine the eggs, butter, milk and vanilla, and beat with an electric mixer.
+- In a large bowl, use an electric mixer to combine the butter, eggs, milk and vanilla.
 Add the peanut butter and sugars to the egg mixture.
 Mix well- the mixture will be a little weird until the dry ingredients are added!

 - Sift the flour, soda and salt into a medium bowl.
 Gradually mix in to the wet mixture.